This article was first posted on LinkedIn on October 28, 2019.

 there are about 55 million meetings a day in the US alone

-For many meetings, the goal is to have the participants identify a set of solutions and agree on the best one.
+For many meetings, the shared goal is to have the participants identify a set of solutions and agree on the best one.
 There are usually a few recurring issues with those meetings:

 - The Smartest-Person-In-The-Room Syndrome.
 Some participant might feel the need to score points with the boss or the team by proposing solutions that sound smart.
 Their goal is not to find the best solution or to contribute to a better understanding of the issue.
 They want to impress others and to increase their authority by pushing the meeting toward their proposals.
 Their ideas look intelligent and smart only in the limited and peculiar context of a meeting.
 In any less scripted context, the same ideas would be easily dismissed with a simple, common-sense sentence.
 Often the result of such meetings is a low-quality choice, a sub-optimal decision that pleases the ego of those people and temporarily consolidates their authority.